 Here’s the bottom line: Feedback is excellent for the workplace.
 Companies with a regular employee feedback schedule see 14.9% less turnover.
 Feedback is built to make the team and the entire business stronger.
 When your employees give you some constructive feedback, remember: It’s not personal, it benefits the whole workforce and your organization, and it’s extremely effective if you find real, practical ways to incorporate it into your routines and strategies.Regular employee #feedback is important — it can decrease #turnover by 14.9%.
 Find out more from @ClearCompany’s latest post:

 ClearCompany’s Talent Management platform has the tools you need to get impactful employee feedback processes off the ground, including customizable and pre-built Employee Engagement Surveys.
-You can effectively engage with your employees, evaluate their performance, and ask for their feedback with ClearCompany’s suite of Performance Management and Employee Engagement tools — sign up for a demo today.
+You can effectively engage with your employees, evaluate their performance, and ask for their feedback with ClearCompany’s suite of Performance Management and Employee Engagement tools.